You are currently viewing Who is Settlor, Trustee and Beneficiary?

 What Is the Distinction Between an Executor and a Trustee?

 It describes how a ‘will’ contains a trust that refers to ‘executors’ and then to ‘trustees.’
-If the ‘will’ establishes a trust for the whole estate or the’residuary estate,’ the residuary estate is sometimes referred to as the ‘trust fund’ in the will.
-If the estate is basic and does not complicate things, a trust is the best way to go.
-If there are any problems or peculiar characteristics, or if any of the assets cannot be dispersed immediately, a trust is the best way to go.
+If the ‘will’ establishes a trust for the whole estate or the ‘ residuary estate,’ the residuary estate is sometimes referred to as the ‘trust fund’ in the will.
+If the estate is basic and does not complicate things, trust is best.
+If there are any problems or peculiar characteristics, or if any assets cannot be dispersed immediately, trust is the best way to go.
 The trustees have considerable authority over the assets.

 Why is a new Trustee being appointed?